guozhaoxin/learning-notes/高并发/rabbit/network.md

 ```

 shown as above, the first is used to stop connections, while second used to resume connections. on both cases, you can invoke commands against an arbitrary node, if no -n parameter, localhost default.

+#### inter-node communication port range

+rabbit node uses a port to communicate with other nodes while these ports are in a range, called distribution port, and the port has a default linked with listening port.

+while rabbit command line tools also use a range of ports which are linked with listening port too.